lpmi-13/current-projects/README.md

 - use something like https://github.com/jlandersen/k8s-unix-system
 - gets much more interesting if we can show more than one user at a time in the same system
+- maybe we can even use some ebpf and/or tetragon and/or pixie for this...

 ## 230) generate some micromaterial ideas
 - use https://github.com/devops-interviews/devops-interview-questions

+## 231) get a demo playground with honeycomb and walk through a bad code path that needs fixing
+- use the free tier (generous), and hook it up to a k3s cluster where we find one poorly acting codepath.